pacocp/Pytorch-TallerPythonGranada/README.md

 ## Francisco Carrillo-Perez
 ### Python Granada  - 03/05/2019

+---

 Introduction to Deep Learning using Pytorch.
-We will dive into Convolutional Neural Networks and Generative Adversarial Networls.
+We will dive into Convolutional Neural Networks and Generative Adversarial Networks.

 ## 01. Tensors and GPU
 Concepts about tensors and how to execute code on the GPU.